Looking for program costs?

 - our “tuition assistance” rate is a “honors system” 17% discounted tuition

-When applying to a program, students do not need to indicate their tuition tier (unless they are applying in our “scholarship” tier, which requires some additional application components).
+When applying to a program, students do not need to indicate their tuition tier

 Why Tiered Tuition

 Sustainable Summer operates on a tiered tuition model.
 This structure is designed to make participation in a Sustainable Summer program accessible and affordable.
 Even higher earning families may face temporary financial setbacks or needs, such as loss of a job or multiple siblings in college.
 A tiered tuition model helps ensure families from across the economic spectrum are able to participate in a program.
 We’ve been using this model successfully for several years.
 Internal analysis indicates that there has been little to no “abuse” of the “no questions asked” discount we offer families.
 Some of the administrative strain of managing our financial aid program is reduced and families that need a bit of extra financial help to participate have one less application to worry about.
-This is a win-win scenario and we don’t know why more organizations in our field use a tiered tuition model.
+This is a win-win scenario and we think more organizations in our field should use a tiered tuition model.

 The Value of a Sustainable Summer Program

 We are a 501(c)(3) non-profit organization with a commitment to socio-economic diversity in our student population.
 Our programs are primarily funded by participant tuition, with supplemental support from generous individual donors as well as corporate and government sponsors.
 We work incredibly hard to run great programs that use our funds as efficiently as possible.
 Approximately 83% of every dollar our organization receives goes towards our program costs.
 We are confident that you will not find a better value anywhere in the pre-college field.